 Screening for colon cancer

 If you’re above the age of 50 or older, you are technically considered to be at average risk for colon cancer, even if there are no other risk factors aside from age.
-The recommended time between colonoscopies moving forward will be every ten years, with some cases requiring more frequent testing.
-One thing to note is that colonoscopies are only one option for colon screening.
+The recommended time between colonoscopies moving forward will be every 10 years.
+However, doctors will likely ask patients who have a history family history of colon cancer to receive colonoscopies every 5 years.

 If you have had polyps before, follow up colonoscopies may be recommended to look for and remove any more polyps present.
 The reason behind follow up colonoscopies is to help reduce the risk of colon cancer.